gotreasa/gotreasa-berlin-clock/_NOTES.md

 - 🚧 Handle the second light is on
   - 🚧 Implement the functionality
   - 🚧 Sort out the problem with supertest port

+## Pomdoro 6

+- ✅ Handle the second light is on
+  - ✅ Implement the functionality
+  - ✅ Sort out the problem with supertest port
+- 🚧 Handle the second light is off
+  - 🚧 Setup the API test
+  - ⚠ Setup the BDD test